-Athens isn't the only town to boast an Acropolis.
+Athens isn't the only Greek city to boast an Acropolis.
 Thessaloniki has one too!

 Ancient history, crumbling ruins, and spectacular views?
-Yep, it sounds like the acropolis all right!
-But I'm actually talking about Thessaloniki, not Athens.
+Yep, it sounds like an acropolis all right!
+But I'm actually talking about the Acropolis of Thessaloniki, not Athens.
 Did you know that there are several acropolis across Greece, and even in other countries?
 The name means "upper city" and an acropolis is a city's highest point and an important strategic location for defense.

 The Acropolis of Athens, of course, is famous the world over and it's principle building, the Parthenon, is instantly recognizable.
 But it is well worth the trip to seek out other acropolis, especially the one in Thessaloniki.
 Here's what makes it such a special spot.

 Looking for free things to do in Thessaloniki?
 Start with the Acropolis.

 Just as the Acropolis of Athens has the Parthenon, the Acropolis of Thessaloniki is dominated by its own unique structure, the Heptapyrgion.
 The Heptapyrgion is a Byzantine and Ottoman era fortress whose northern towers date back the rule of Roman emperor Theodosius I and the years 379-395 A.D.
 Thessaloniki is renowned for it's Byzantine architecture and structures and the Heptapyrgion is just one example of these amazing ruins.

 The Heptapyrgion of Thessaloniki has grown and changed over the centuries, absorbing the architectural influence of the many cultures, communities, and political dynasties that have made Thessaloniki the diverse city it is today.
 While it has spent the past 25 or so years as a tourist attraction and a UNESCO world heritage recognized site, it's final function for the century or so before its 'retirement' was as a prison - a bit of a gloomy period for an otherwise magnificent building.